Cursive Writing

 Step # 1

 Try to practice the simple entrance/exit stroke.
 Bear in mind that the cursive script is all about joined letters, and all small letters have entry and exit strokes to ensure quick writing.
 These are called entrance/exit strokes because they are used before starting a new word or sentence.
-You need to start the exit/exit stroke on the second line and touch the third line.
-Your stroke should not go beyond these lines.

 Step # 2